Truck Crash Claims

 We will attempt to make sure that your own insurance carrier pays your medical bills and lost wages in accordance with the personal injury protection (“PIP”) part of your insurance policy.
 In Florida, drivers are required to carry PIP coverage in the minimum amount of $10,000.00.
 Naturally, that may not be enough to pay for your medical bills and lost wages.

-Additionally, we will attempt to secure a recovery from the driver or drivers who caused the accident.
 In doing so, we will fully investigate and otherwise work on your claim by doing the following:

 - Obtaining all accident and incident reports.